 This course is designed to teach the theoretical background for clinical application of therapeutic modalities.
-The physical and physiological principles and clinical evidence available on the use of thermal, acoustic, electrical, light and mechanical modalities for the treatment of musculoskeletal conditions will be presented.
+The physical and physiological principles and clinical evidence available on the use of thermal, acoustic, electrical, light, and mechanical modalities for the treatment of musculoskeletal conditions will be presented.
 Lecture and classroom laboratory work are required.
-Prerequisite: ATH 500 and 501.
+Prerequisite: ATH 500, 501, or instructor consent.